-You are expected to read the research articles and upload questions and/or comments under Assignments in Canvas (do not send to the instructor) before each virtual class meeting.
+You are expected to read the research papers and upload questions and/or comments under Assignments in Canvas (do not send to the instructor) for each class.
 At least 3 questions or comments on each paper are required.
-Class attendance is required to achieve the objectives of this course.
-Each student (working in a team) will present at least twice.
+You are encouraged to watch the videos of virtual class discussion, which will discuss the review and research articles.
+The links to the videos will be posted in Canvas.
+You can also attend the virtual class through Zoom (meeting ID, passcode)